 The challenge owner supports the competition winners to build a functioning prototype.

-Phase 1 solutions focus on proving the technical and commercial feasibility of the project, showing how a solution can meet a well-understood set of user needs.
+Phase 1 solutions focus on exploring the technical and commercial feasibility of the project, showing how a solution can meet a well-understood set of user needs.

-Phase 1 lasts from 1 to 3 months after the agreed start date of phase 1, which will happen after:
+Phase 1 lasts up to 12 weeks after the agreed start date of phase 1, which will happen after:

-- the challenge owners agree research and development services contracts with the competition winners
+- challenge owners agree research and development services contracts with competition winners

 - competition winners get any necessary security clearance